-Bloomfield observed that the conviction that the expression “seven spirits” is the equivalent of the “Holy Spirit” was the general view of ancient scholars up until about the middle of the 18th century when certain “foreign critics” began to identify the phrase with the “attributes” of “the Supreme Being” (pp. 564-565).
+Bloomfield observed that the conviction that the expression seven spirits is the equivalent of the Holy Spirit was the general view of ancient scholars up until about the middle of the 18th century when certain foreign critics began to identify the phrase with the attributes of “the Supreme Being” (564-565).
 One writer notes that:

-“John never uses the expression ‘the Holy Spirit,’ but he uses the word Spirit in a variety of ways.
-‘The Spirit’ is found in 2:7, 17, etc., so he clearly knows of the Holy Spirit.
+John never uses the expression “the Holy Spirit,” but he uses the word Spirit in a variety of ways.
+“The Spirit” is found in 2:7, 17, etc., so he clearly knows of the Holy Spirit.
 Seven Spirits recurs in 3:1, 4:5; 5:6.
-On the whole it seems most probable that we should think of the number seven as signifying perfection or the like, and of the whole expression as pointing to the Holy Spirit” (Morris, p.
-48).
+On the whole it seems most probable that we should think of the number seven as signifying perfection or the like, and of the whole expression as pointing to the Holy Spirit (Morris, 48).

 Old Testament Background

-Since the message of the book is one of victory over the persecuting forces of Satan, the use of apocalyptical symbolism was a perfect method of “smuggling” a message of hope to the saints, without antagonizing their foes, and thus perhaps intensifying their agony.
+Since the message of the book is one of victory over the persecuting forces of Satan, the use of apocalyptical symbolism was a perfect method of smuggling a message of hope to the saints, without antagonizing their foes, and thus perhaps intensifying their agony.

-“And the angel that talked with me came again, and waked me, as a man that is wakened out of his sleep.
+And the angel that talked with me came again, and waked me, as a man that is wakened out of his sleep.
 And he said unto me, What do you see?
 And I said, I have seen, and, behold, a candlestick all of gold, with its bowl upon the top of it, and its seven lamps thereon; there are seven pipes to each of the lamps, which are upon the top thereof; and two olive-trees by it, one upon the right side of the bowl, and the other upon the left side thereof.
 And I answered and spoke to the angel that talked with me, saying, What are these, my lord?
 Then the angel that talked with me answered and said unto me, Do you not know what these are?
 And I said, No, my lord.
-Then he answered and spoke unto me, saying, This is the word of Jehovah unto Zerubbabel, saying, Not by might, nor by power, but by my Spirit says Jehovah of hosts” (Zechariah 4:1-6; emphasis added).
+Then he answered and spoke unto me, saying, This is the word of Jehovah unto Zerubbabel, saying, Not by might, nor by power, but by my Spirit says Jehovah of hosts (Zech.
+4:1-6; emphasis added).

-The seven lamps, connected to seven pipes, and fueled by the oil of the olive trees (vv.
+The seven lamps connected to seven pipes and fueled by the oil of the olive trees (vv.
 2-3), represented a source of illumination.
-These elements are interpreted by the angel as being a reference to the “Spirit” of God (v.
+These elements are interpreted by the angel as being a reference to the Spirit of God (v.
 6).

 In Revelation, chapters 4 and 5, there is an exalted, symbolic description of the sacred Godhead.
 The Father is the chief focus of chapter 4, but he is depicted quite figuratively (e.g., amidst the imagery of precious stones, rainbow, etc., vv.
-3ff), while Christ is the focus of praise in chapter 5 (the “lamb” that had been slain, but subsequently was standing, v.
+3ff).
+Christ is the focus of praise in chapter 5 (e.g., the lamb that had been slain, but subsequently was standing, v.
 6b).